kosivantsov/mybible-cli-java/README.md

 This project is built using Gradle.

 1.  **Prerequisites**: You will need a Java Development Kit (JDK), version 17 or higher.
-2.  **Build Command**: Navigate to the project root and run the following command:
+2.  **Build Command for the Cross-Platform JAR**: Navigate to the project root and run the following command:

     ```bash
     ./gradlew clean shadowJar
     ```

-3.  **Output**: The command will produce a single, executable JAR file at `build/libs/mybible-cli.jar`.
+    **Output**: The command will produce a single, executable JAR file at `build/libs/mybible-cli.jar`.

+4.  **Build Command for the OS-Specific Application**: Navigate to the project root and run the following command:

+    ```bash
+    ./gradlew clean jpackage
+    ```

+    **Output**: The command will produce your compiled application at `build/jpackage/<packaged_app>`.

+    To package the app on Windows, you need to have [WiX Toolset](https://github.com/wixtoolset) installed.

 ## Credits and Thanks

 This tool would not be possible without the incredible work done by the creators of the [MyBible](https://mybible.zone) project.